Old Henry: Critical response

 In the United States and Canada, Old Henry grossed $42,068 at the box office.

 The film's plot and execution received generally positive reviews.
 From TheWrap, Steve Pond said he wished parts of the film were "more expansive" but overall described it as a "beautiful elegy" with a finale that feels "just right."
 Writing for The Hollywood Reporter, David Rooney described the direction of the film as a "well-crafted exercise in old-fashioned but durable genre tropes" that later "evolves into a satisfying reflection on the more complicated, somber realities behind the icons of the Wild West."
 In a negative review, The Guardian's Xan Brooks found it to be too familiar to other Westerns and expressed doubt that the film should have been screened at the Venice Film Festival.

 Furthermore, Tim Blake Nelson's performance as the title character received praise.
 Rooney said Nelson was able to "communicate with pathos both the regret and the steely resolve behind every beady-eyed squint."
 Variety's Owen Gleiberman wrote that the film was "built as a kind of pedestal for Nelson's performance."

 Accolades

-In December 2021, the National Board of Review selected the film in its annual list of the Top Ten Independent Films of the year.
+Old Henry was chosen as the best feature film of the 2021 Almería Western Film Festival.
+At the end of the year, the National Board of Review selected it in its annual list of the Top Ten Independent Films.